Builtins

 before the program begins execution.

-during top-level comptime evaluation will always
+A call to @set_config during top-level comptime evaluation will always

-overwrite any configuration value that was previously stored at addr
+overwrite any configuration value that was previously stored at addr.

-at runtime will become a volatile runtime write
+A call to @set_config at runtime will become a volatile runtime write

-operation that will store config_value
+operation that will store config_value to addr.
+In that scenario,

-expressions don’t have to be comptime-known.
+both config_value and addr expressions don’t have to be comptime-known.

-is comptime-known then it must be a comptime-known integer value
+If addr is comptime-known then it must be a comptime-known integer value

 that falls within the valid configuration address range for the selected target